laurentianos/nachos/proj1/README.md

 {
   disable interrupts
-  set wake time to current time + x put the thread and waketime onto the waitQueue (priority queue) go to sleep enable interrupts
+  set wake time to current time + x put the thread and wake time onto the waitQueue (priority queue) go to sleep enable interrupts
 }